AlexanderHott/dotfiles/README.md

 cd ~/.dotfiles

-stow      # To use all
-stow zsh  # To only use the zsh config
+stow zsh  # To use the zsh config stow */   # To use all configs
 ```

 [`stow`](https://www.gnu.org/software/stow/) creates a symlink relative to your